How to Transfer Velocity Points to Singapore Airlines KrisFlyer

 How to transfer Velocity Points to KrisFlyer

 To transfer Velocity points to KrisFlyer, you will first need to link your KrisFlyer account to your Velocity account online.
-This only needs to be done once.
+You only need to do this once.

 Once your accounts are linked, click “Transfer Now”.
 You’ll then be presented with a slider where you can choose how many Velocity points you wish to convert to KrisFlyer miles.
 You must transfer at least 5,000 points at a time.

-After clicking “transfer now”, you’ll be asked how many Velocity points you want to send to KrisFlyer.
+After clicking “Transfer Points”, you’ll be asked how many Velocity points you want to send to KrisFlyer.

 Once completed, the points should arrive in your Singapore Airlines KrisFlyer account within a few minutes.
 (If this does not happen, call the Velocity Membership Contact Centre as something probably went wrong!)